 - Cook on low heat for about 25 minutes, or until your desired consistency (softer or firmer), stirring occasionally to check on the water, adding more water if needed, and taking the lid off in the last 5 minutes, letting the water dissipates.

 - Remove the garlic whole before serving (if you wish).

-- Serve either warm or room temperature, finishing with a drizzle of e.v.o. oil.
+- Serve either warm or at room temperature with a drizzle of e.v.o. oil.

 Any leftovers can be stored in the fridge and reheated.
 They taste just as good, if not even better.